Gemack/image-classification-with-tensorflow-and-opencv/README.md

 ### SOFA.
  ![Screenshot (138)](https://user-images.githubusercontent.com/76667791/190285592-9521df44-c8b2-40a1-944f-0f98edda2629.png)

-the pythoncode used in this notebook makes this model very much flexible and can be adjusted for more classification.Open CV which is a powerful library in Python, Java and C++ for image and video manipulation was used to load and perform some minor preprocessing like resizing and grayscaling before feeding images into the network the model had a 96% accuracy. with 3 layers an input hidden and output layer the input and hidden layer both
+the python code used in this notebook makes this model very much flexible and can be adjusted for more classification.Open CV which is a powerful library in Python, Java and C++ for image and video manipulation was used to load and perform some minor preprocessing like resizing and grayscaling before feeding images into the network the model had a 96% accuracy. with 3 layers an input hidden and output layer the input and hidden layer both